victorliu-sq/PaperWriting/BambooSMP.md

 ## Algorithm

 By initializing and maintaining these critical data structures, BambooSMP can dynamically adjust its execution strategy based on the current state of the computation, optimizing performance and resource utilization.

 As illustrated in Algorithm 4, the workflow of BambooSMP begins with copying the men’s and women’s preference lists from the Host CPU to the Primary GPU.
-The main thread of BambooSMP initializes the rankMatrix, PRMatrix, partnerRank, and the Next array on the Primary GPU.
+The main thread of BambooSMP initializes the rankMatrix, PRMatrix, PartnerRank, and the Next array on the Primary GPU.

 The terminateFlag is set to 0 on the Host CPU, indicating that neither the GPU nor the CPU has completed the proposal work.
 Two threads, t1 and t2, are then launched to execute doWorkOnGPU and doWorkOnCPU, respectively.